 The decision is made to have “The Natural” Butch Reed defeat Steamboat and become the new champion.
-The only problem…Butch Reed no showed the night they were going to do the title switch.
+The only problem…Butch Reed no showed and was extremely late the day they were going to do the title switch.
 With Butch Reed nowhere to be found, a new wrestler needed to be elevated.
 Vince goes to his top guy at the time…Hulk Hogan and looks for his input.
 Jake Roberts name is mentioned, but he is also a no show.

 It took a random stroll through the hallway for history to change.
 Wayne Farris (The Honkytonk Man) was walking down the same corridor where Vince McMahon and Hulk Hogan were brainstorming and as Farris passed by them…Hogan blurts out, “What about him?”
 Vince calls Farris to his office and suggests a scenario where the Honkytonk Man beats Ricky Steamboat for the Intercontinental championship.
 The two shake hands and a deal is struck.

 Just like that and Honky was the new IC champion.
 Wayne Farris made it known to Vince McMahon that he wasn’t going to become a transitional champion.
 He wanted an opportunity to really have a solid run and that’s exactly what he got.
 The Honkytonk Man would hold on to the IC belt for 454 days…a record which still stands to this day.
 Was it meant to last that long?
 No, but that brings us to the second part of this tale.